How Plot2Data Works

 Tips for Best Results

-• Ensure axis labels and numbers are legible.
+- Ensure axis labels and numbers are legible.
 The AI relies on readable text to establish value scales and data point positions.

-• Specify data point counts when known.
+- Specify data point counts when known.
 If you know the exact number of data points on each axis, enter them in the settings to guide the AI.

-Ready to extract data from your charts?
+Ready to extract data from your graphs?

 Try Plot2Data Now